Things to See

 Much of the land that the Natick Farm sits on is forest and wetland.
 Davis Brook winds its way through the property.
 At the North-Western corner of the farm is a trail that leads into the woods, where it joins up with the Eisenmenger trail along the Sudbury Aqueduct.

-You can access the woods trails at the far left of the farm house next to the flower fields and behind the tool shed.
+You can access the woods trails on your visit by going past the farm house to the flower fields, and then following the path beyond the tool shed.
 Please note that our Forest Gnomes program takes place in the woods and our playground is not open to the public.